The graduate program provides students with an understanding of the

 dissertation that is based on original research in a subfield of

-examination.
-As an alternative, students may write a shorter research
+a comprehensive oral examination.
+As an alternative, students may write

-paper, take an additional 6 credits of course work, and successfully
+a shorter research paper, take an additional 6 credits of course work,

 economy of urban development; comparative urbanization; women and the